pypa/build/docs/development/contributing.rst

     tox

-Integration tests take a long time to run and are not very helpful for tracking down issues, so they are disabled by default.
+Integration tests take a long time to run, so they are disabled by default.
 Passing either ``--run-integration`` or ``--only-integration`` arguments through ``tox`` to ``pytest`` will run them, where the latter will disable unit tests and only run integration tests.
 Even though these tests are disabled by default, they will be run in CI where test suite run durations are not a big issue.
 CI still runs both test suites.